Would you like to get your articles published on sites such as Forbes, Huffington Post, or Entrepreneur Magazine? Ofcourse, you would.

 Chances are the editor will require a few changes, but once you make them, you’ll get your article published.

-If you don’t get a response right away, don’t worry – editors of these big sites are busy.
+If you don’t get a response right away, don’t worry – editors of big sites are busy.
 Just set a reminder to follow up with them in five days.

 It is not a problem if you’ve never blogged before or you don’t have a famous personal brand.
-You may still get content written on popular sites with guest posting strategy.
+You may still get content written on popular sites with the guest posting strategy.

 Source: Neil Patel